 Palliative care is an extra layer of support for you and your family.
-It can provide relief from the symptoms, pain and stress of a serious illness and improve quality of life while supporting your desire to remain in your home.
-It also reduces the risk of hospital admissions or ER visits.
-Palliative care is covered by Medicare, Medicaid and most insurance.
+It offers relief from the symptoms, pain and stress of a serious illness while supporting your desire to remain in your home.
+Palliative care is covered by Medicare, Medicaid and many insurance policies.

 - Frequent hospitalizations or ER visits — two or more in last 6 months